 It’s not a regularly scheduled game anymore now that the schools are in different conferences, but this is an intense game any time it’s played.
 Miami got big wins over the Gators in the 2001 Sugar Bowl and 2004 Peach Bowl, while the Gators finally broke through in 2008 to snap a 23-year drought.
 It’s the oldest rivalry Miami has, and if you get a chance to see it, don’t pass that up.

-Miami in the BCS National Championship, Bowl Games, and ACC Championship
+Miami in the College Football Playoff, Bowl Games, and ACC Championship

 The Hurricanes are one of College Football’s most legendary teams having rattled off 34 consecutive wins from 2000-2003.
 Another impressive streak of theirs included a four-year run, which saw them end the season in a BCS Bowl game including two National Championship appearances.
 In 2002 they knocked off Nebraska to win their first ever BCS National Championship.
 To make matters better, during their brief 12-year stint in the Big East Conference before moving to the ACC in 2004, Miami collected nine Big East Conference Championships.
 Scary.
 Ticketcity offers tickets to all college football bowl games and the ACC Championship Game.